actboy168/jass2lua/ydwe-engine-english.md

 ```

 ####runtime.error_handle
-When your lua script error callback function.
-Note that this function efficiently after registration lua script will be reduced, even if no error occurred.
-If you do not register this function, the script also displays a simple error in the cmd prompt window.
+Lua callback this function when your script occurred errors.
+Note that lua script efficiency will be reduced after this function registered, even if no error occurred.
+If you do not register this function, the script also displays a simple error in the cmd window.

 ######example